vbfelix/relper/README.md

 - **Color palettes**: includes beautiful and varied color palettes, inspired by popular TV series and movies.

-- **ggplot2 integration**: complements ggplot2, e.g., by allowing you to
+- **ggplot2 extension**: complements ggplot2, e.g., by allowing you to
   add an identity line to a scatter plot with single command.

 - **String manipulation**: offers functions to manipulate strings, such